The Sea Also Rises--global change!

 Sea level changes on a global, as well as local, basis because of a number of factors.
 We are presently most concerned with rising sea level that results primarily from warming of seawater (why?), melting of continental glaciers and ice sheets (but not sea ice.
 Why?).
 How do we know that sea level has changed in the past, and how do we monitor sea level change at present?

 Time to delve into something you've certainly seen in the news -- the well-known IPCC (Intergovernmental Panel on Climate Change) Report .
-This section of Working Group 1 effort discusses sea level change related to climate change.
+This section of Working Group 1 discusses sea level change related to climate change.
 This is a "consensus" report from numerous scientists--experts in their fields.
-IPCC Report, 2007
+We're going to look at both the recent Report (Fifth Assessment Report, AR5; 2013) and the 2007 IPCC Report

 You can find the full set of reports here

-You will read Chapter 5.5 in its entirely: Changes in Sea Level.
-You can read it in html, or pdf.
-This is the link for the pdf files In any case, feel free to scan over other parts of Chapter 5 as well.
-Section 5.5 will provide an essential background in preparation for the first activity, so read it carefully and make sure you understand the data, techniques and concepts.
+You will read Sections of Chapter 13, including the Executive Summary and Section 13.1 on Sea Level.
+You should also scan over other parts of Chapter 13, to get a sense of the overall content.
+This will provide an essential background in preparation for the first activity, so read carefully and make sure you understand the data, techniques and concepts.
 Feel free to post comments/questions below to the class with questions if there is something you do not understand.
-We will be monitoring the "discussions" in the event there is something really problematic that comes up.

 When you are finished reading, you will go on to the next part in this Lesson to begin Activity 1.